-There will be four reflection papers (including the final) assigned this semester.
+There will be two reflection papers (a midterm and a final) assigned this summer session.
 See below (and in Brightspace) for prompts and due dates.
+Generative AI may not be used to write these papers.

 REFLECTION PAPERS

 1. Midterm Reflection - Visible and Nonvisible Differences (30%)